Contact us to discuss your access requirements, including submitting your application in an alternative format.

 - costs for study for a tertiary education qualification (undergraduate, postgraduate), including projects forming part of a course of study or graduation ceremonies

 - contemporary music projects – funding is available through the Music Development Office.
-Please note however that the Arts and Culture Grants Program does support contemporary music in certain grant programs (e.g. Aboriginal and Torres Strait Islander; Grants for Individuals, Groups and Organisations – Independent Artists and Groups).
+The Arts and Culture Grants Program supports popular and alternative genres in some areas (e.g. Aboriginal and Torres Strait Islander Grants; Richard Llewellyn Deaf and Disability Grants).
 Contact a Grants Officer for more information ASAGrants@sa.gov.au

 - design projects with a purely commercial outcome